-Investors should rely only on the information in this Prospectus, the Pricing Statement and any supplement to this Prospectus within the meaning of Article 5:23 of the Dutch Financial Supervision Act.
-No person has been authorised to give any information or to make any representations in connection with the Offering, other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Company, the members of its Supervisory Board and Managing Board, the Selling Shareholder, or any of the Underwriters.
-No representation or warranty, express or implied, is made by any of the Underwriters or any selling agent, or any of their respective affiliates or directors, officers and employees as to the accuracy or completeness of such information or opinions contained in this Prospectus, or incorporated by reference herein, is, or may be relied upon as, a promise or representation by any of the Underwriters or any selling agent or any of their affiliates as to the past, present or future.
+Investors should rely only on the information in this Prospectus and any supplement to this Prospectus within the meaning of Article 5:23 of the Dutch Financial Supervision Act.
+No person has been authorised to give any information or to make any representations in connection with the Listing, other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Company or the members of its Supervisory Board and Managing Board.

-Pursuant to Article 5:23 of the Dutch Financial Supervision Act, we are obliged to publish a supplement to this Prospectus in the event of a significant new factor, material mistake or inaccuracy relating to the information included in this Prospectus, which is capable of affecting the assessment of the Ordinary Shares and which arises or is noticed prior to the end of the Offer Period.
+Pursuant to Article 5:23 of the Dutch Financial Supervision Act, we are obliged to publish a supplement to this Prospectus in the event of a significant new factor, material mistake or inaccuracy relating to the information included in this Prospectus, which is capable of affecting the assessment of the Ordinary Shares and which arises or is noticed prior to the commencement of trading of the Ordinary Shares on Euronext Lisbon.
 Any supplement to this Prospectus will be subject to approval by the AFM and will be made public in accordance with the relevant rules under the Dutch Financial Supervision Act.
 If a supplement to this Prospectus is published prior to admission, investors shall have the right to withdraw their applications for Ordinary Shares made prior to the publication of the supplement.
 Such withdrawal must be made within the time limits and in the manner set out in any such supplement which shall not be shorter than two business days after publication of the supplement.
-For the avoidance of doubt, references in this paragraph to any supplement being published by the Company do not include the Pricing Statement.